Many people with a phobia don't need treatment. Avoiding the object of their fear is enough to control the problem.

 But it may not always be possible to avoid certain phobias, such as a fear of flying.
 You may decide to get professional help and advice to find out about treatment options.

-Most phobias are curable, but no single treatment is guaranteed to work for all phobias.
+Most phobias can be successfully managed.
+But no single treatment is guaranteed to work for all phobias.
 In some cases, a combination of different treatments may be recommended.

 The main treatment types are: